-For Rehabilitation Projects Awarded HCs: Infrared tests will be required on at least 10% of units and a representative sampling of Common Areas both before and after the Rehabilitation to demonstrate that improvement has been achieved.
+For Rehabilitation Projects Awarded HCs: Infrared tests will beare required on at least 10% of units and a representative sampling of Common Areas both before and after the Rehabilitation.
+Ast the time of testing there was must be at least 20 degrees temperature difference from outdoors to inside the unit.
+Infrared testing must be performed by a certified tester.
+Testing must to demonstrate that improvement has been achieved.
 MBOH staff may approve changes to the sample size selected.
-A summaryProof of such testing must be submitted to MBOH within 30 days of testing and reviewed by MBOH to qualify for issuance of IRS Form 8609(s), demonstrating that at the time of testing there was at least 20 degrees temperature difference from outdoors to inside the unit.
+A summary of such testing must be submitted to MBOH within 30 days of testing and reviewed by MBOH to qualify for issuance of IRS Form 8609(s), demonstrating that at the time of testing there was at least 20 degrees temperature difference from outdoors to inside the unit.
 Infrared testing must be performed by a certified tester.